-This one may seem odd, but sometimes the manufacturer website has a sale and items are less expensive than other options above.
+This one may seem odd, but sometimes the manufacturer’s website runs a sale and items are less expensive than other options above.

 I’ve scored great prices on Icebreaker gear because a color wasn’t selling well and they reduced the item by over 50%.